About this guide

 If you buy cards, look for ones made from recycled paper or try to reduce the total number of cards you send—or choose e–cards instead.
 If you traditionally send friends and family an annual update with news and photos, you could send them in an email.
 Another option could be creating a holiday album on a photo sharing site and circulating that instead of a paper copy.
 Remember to recycle any cards you receive, or cut them up and turn them into gift tags for next year.

 This year try skipping wrapping paper whenever possible.
 You could hide children's gifts around the house and giving them a 'treasure map' with clues as to where they are instead.
 If you do need to wrap something, try brown paper—it's less resource intensive.
 Using a ribbon alone on a large present is another idea.
 Alternatively you could make the wrapping part of the gift by using things like scarves, tea towels or tablecloths, or putting the gift in a reusable tin or box.
 Christmas is also a great time to clear out the year's stock of children's artwork to reuse for wrapping or gift tags.
-If you do use paper, why not tie up the gift with reusable ribbon or string instead of sticky tape which tears the paper?
+If you do use paper, tie up the gift with reusable ribbon or string instead of sticky tape which tears the paper.
 This way you can recycle the paper for use next year.

 Perhaps the easiest way to reduce our Christmas impact is to buy less 'stuff'.
 This doesn't mean becoming a Grinch—there are frugal but fun ways to do this.

-You could try doing a Secret Santa or Kris Kringle with your loved ones or at your work—where people in a group are randomly assigned other members to whom they anonymously give a gift.
+You could try doing a Secret Santa or Kris Kringle with your loved ones or at work—where people in a group are randomly assigned other members to whom they anonymously give a gift.
 This offers a way for many people to give and receive a gift at low cost.
 You could also choose this year to give gifts only to the children in the family or determine an upper limit on purchases and stick to it.

 Not everything has to be bought new.
 Flea markets, estate sales and local craft fairs can be a great source for gifts like vintage jewellery, bicycles or early edition books.

-Or, to reduce the materialistic focus, you could buy a really practical present to help someone from any of our world's poorest countries to lift themselves out of poverty.
+To reduce the materialistic focus, you could buy a really practical present to help someone from any of our world's poorest countries to lift themselves out of poverty.
 You can purchase gifts like trees, animals, tools, educational podcasts, or even solar power.

 Christmas is a great time to teach children about giving to those who will be alone at Christmas or don't have the means to buy everything they'd like to give their children.
 You can share the spirit by asking your children to pick toys that they don't play with often and donating them to a charity or putting them under a giving tree.